Make-Ahead Thanksgiving Dinner Menu for Those Who Like to Get a Head Start

 Crumb-Topped Apple Slab Pie

-You can make Thanksgiving apple pie for a crowd with this recipe, and you can make it in advance, too!
-This crumb-topped Thanksgiving dessert takes just 45 minutes of prep time.
-Chill the pie up to three days, but serve at room temperature (maybe with a scoop of ice cream on top).
+While you’re searching for make-ahead recipes for Thanksgiving, don’t forget the pie.
+This sheet-pan version of crumb-topped apple pie takes only 45 minutes of prep and makes a whopping 25 servings.
+Chill the pie up to three days but serve at room temperature (maybe with a scoop of vanilla ice cream on top).